wso2/docs-is/en/includes/guides/fragments/manage-app/oidc-settings/access-token.md

 #### Token binding type

 Token binding securely links authentication tokens to client devices to prevent unauthorized token theft and replay attacks.
-It is a vital mechanism, especially when dealing with unsecure netoworks, as it provides an additional layer of security against unauthorized access.
+It is a vital mechanism, especially when dealing with unsecure networks, as it provides an additional layer of security against unauthorized access.

 {{product_name}} offers the following token binding types.